Grokzen/todo/README.md

 The tasks shown first are the ones you entered first:

-	$ todo -a "Fix the stuff"
+	$ todo add "Fix the stuff"
 	$ todo
 	    1 | Do the thing
 	    2 | Fix the stuff

-Set a task as done using the `-d` or `--done` option, with the task's ID as value:
+Set a task as done using the `done` option, with the task's ID as value:

-	$ todo -d 1
+	$ todo done 1
 	$ todo
 	    2 | Fix the stuff